jxnwxx/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[mh/MEDICALHISTORY]…​` can be used as ` ` (i.e. 0 times), `mh/cancer`, `mh/cancer mh/covid` etc.

+* `INDEX` refers to the number shown beside a patient or appointment in the displayed list.
+    * `INDEX` must be a positive integer (1, 2, 3, …)
+    * After using commands like `find`, the displayed list changes and the `INDEX` may change too.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.